scharris/sqljson-query/README.md

-Basically, we include the intermediate/intersection table `drug_reference` as we would do with any child table, and then we include the `reference` table as a parent within the intermediate table without specifying a `referenceName` property, so that's its contents are inlined with those properties from the intermediate table itself, if any are specified (here we included the `priority` column from the intermediate table).
+Basically, we include the intermediate/intersection table `drug_reference` as we would do with any child table, and then we include the `reference` table as a parent within the intermediate table without specifying a `referenceName` property, so its contents are inlined with those properties from the intermediate table itself, if any are specified (here we included the `priority` column from the intermediate table).